Fellows Program Call for Proposals

 The first BioData Catalyst Design Principle is “meet user needs and incorporate feedback”.
 The BioData Catalyst Fellows Program offers one mechanism for researchers to engage with the Consortium as partners in the BioData Catalyst endeavor.

-The NHLBI BioData Catalyst fellows positions are open to US citizens or permanent residents.
+Applicants must be authorized to work in the USA and preferably affiliated with a research academic institution.
 Preference will be given to early-career researchers (graduate students, postdocs, and junior faculty).
 The fellows positions are for 1-year (March 6 2020 - February 26, 2021), with a brief project report due 6 months into the project (September 25, 2020) and at the end (February 26, 2021).
 All fellows will be expected to be involved in NHLBI BioData Catalyst activities during the year, including attending quarterly face-to-face consortium meetings and select meetings (e.g. working group meetings).

 December 20, 2019